ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU.
 It is fixed in r1p2.

+- ``ERRATA_X3_3692984``: This applies errata 3692984 workaround to Cortex-X3
+  CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2
+  of the CPU.
+It is still open.

 - ``ERRATA_X3_3701769``: This applies errata 3701769 workaround to Cortex-X3
   CPU.
 This needs to be enabled only for revisions r0p0, r1p0, r1p1 and r1p2 of the CPU and it is still open.